July 5 - 8, 2022

 About the Instructor

 Steve Klinge teaches AP® English Literature and AP® Language at Archmere Academy in Claymont, Delaware.
-He has been a reader for both the Literature and the Language exams.
-As a College Board® consultant in both Literature and Language, he has conducted workshops and summer institutes within the U.S. and abroad.
-He is also an AP® workshop leader for the National Math & Science Initiative.
-For Bedford publishers, he has contributed to the teacher editions of The Language of Composition (3e) and Literature & Composition (2e), the AP® edition of 50 Essays (5e) and the forthcoming American Literature and Rhetoric.
-He has worked with several other publishers as a reviewer of AP® textbooks and a writer of teacher support materials.
+He has been a reader and consultant for both the lit and the language exams.
+For Bedford publishers, he has contributed to the teacher editions of The Language of Composition (3e) and Literature & Composition (2e and 3e), the AP® edition of 50 Essays (5e) and American Literature and Rhetoric.
 He also writes about pop music for the Philadelphia Inquirer and other publications.